exploreomni/vega-lite/CONTRIBUTING.md

 To manually test your changes locally, you should have a local instance of [Vega Editor](https://github.com/vega/editor) and link Vega-Lite to the editor (See [Vega Editor's README](https://github.com/vega/editor#local-testing--debugging) for instructions).

 To update the Vega-Lite code in the editor, you need to compile TypeScript to JavaScript.
-The easiest way is to run `npm run watch` in the Vega-Lite directory.
+The easiest way is to run `yarn watch` in the Vega-Lite directory.
 This command will automatically recompile the code whenever you make changes.

 ## Pull Requests and Continuous Integration (CI)